The Shohei Ohtani Gambling Scandal: The Truth Behind the Controversy

 MLB players and employees can bet on sports other than baseball, but not at illegal sportsbooks or offshore websites.
 League rules state that bets placed at illegal betting houses are subject to sanctions at the discretion of the commissioner.

 A Major League source told ESPN that the league had not been contacted by federal authorities and was not aware of the situation until ESPN raised it in recent days.
-The source said MLB’s next step would be to gather data, which could take time in light of the ongoing federal investigation.
+The source said MLB’s next step would be to gather data, which might take time in light of the ongoing federal investigation.

 Federal authorities learned of Ohtani’s electronic payments in January as part of their investigation into Bowyer’s gambling operation, a source told ESPN.
-ESPN reviewed wire transfer data for two of the transactions, each totaling $500,000; “Shohei Otani” is visible next to various information about bank accounts and wire transfers the word “loan”.
+ESPN reviewed wire transfer data for two of the transactions, each totaling $500,000; “Shohei Otani” is visible next to various information regarding bank accounts and wire transfers the word “loan”.
 “Otani” is the legal name of the Japanese two-way player.

 Officials with the U.S. attorney’s office in the Central District of California declined to comment.
 A lawyer for Bowyer’s gambling associate also declined to comment.